Tax Advantage Accounts

 the administration of the plans.
 The Trust Committee is made up of

-eight manager Trustees chosen by employer groups across Foundations.
+nine manager Trustees chosen by employer groups across Foundations.

 represent participating employers on day-to-day operational issues and